United

 abuse in scientology.

-On 25th – 27th October 2024, we met outside Saint Hill to send Scientology a clear message: the abuse must stop.
+This October, we will meet outside Saint Hill to send Scientology a clear message: the abuse must stop.

 We are not protesting the doctrine or religious beliefs; and we are not there to stop people attending the IAS event.